Senoko

-Senoko (sə-NOH-koh) is located in Sembawang, in the northern part of Singapore.
-It is most known for Senoko Power Station, which generates and supplies electricity, and the Senoko Fishing Port.
+Senoko (sə-NOH-koh) is an industrial area located in Sembawang, in the northern part of Singapore.
+It is best known for its power station and fishery port.
+It is also the eponym of the Senoko North and Senoko South subzones in Sembawang.

 Etymology

 In Franklin and Jackson's Plan of Singapore (1830), the place name Senoko was found and referred to the "River Simko" or Sungei Senoko in Malay.
-The river is now merged into Sungei Sembawang, which currently has the mouth of the former Sungei Senoko.
+The river has since been merged into Sungei Sembawang, which flows out of the mouth of the former Sungei Senoko.

 Transportation

-Tower Transit Singapore Service 981 goes to Senoko Industrial Estate, while Tower Transit Singapore Services 169 and 856 plies through Admiralty Road West.
+Tower Transit Singapore's bus service 981 goes to Senoko Industrial Estate, while services 169 and 856 plies through Admiralty Road West.

-The closest MRT line is Woodlands North MRT station located at Woodlands North Coast Road.
+The closest Mass Rapid Transit station is Woodlands North on the Thomson–East Coast Line, which will also be the future Singapore terminus of the RTS Link to Johor Bahru, Malaysia.